Ball State upsets No. 8 Notre Dame on late 3-pointer

 Ball State got 13 points and eight rebounds from Tahjai Teague and 11 points from Sean Sellers.

+”It’s a neat story, in-state kids,“ Brey said. ”They’re good.
+I’ll be following them, and I’ll be rooting for them because we need them to win, right?

+“We need them to be good.
+I think they’re going to be very good.”

 NOTES: Ball State visited Notre Dame for the first time since 1976. ...
 The Fighting Irish were the highest-ranked opponent the Cardinals have played since they faced No. 1 Indiana on Nov.
 25, 2012. ...
 Notre Dame was outrebounded 40-26. ...
-Notre Dame F Bonzie Colson missed all four of his 3-point attempts but hit 10 of 19 shots from the floor overall.
+Fighting Irish F Bonzie Colson missed all four of his 3-point attempts but hit 10 of 19 shots from the floor overall.